-Default Security Group
+Default Security Groups

-Your AWS account automatically comes with a default security group per region for EC2-Classic.
-When you create a VPC, it automatically comes with a default security group.
+Your AWS account automatically has a default security group per region for EC2-Classic.
+When you create a VPC, we automatically create a default security group for the VPC.
 If you don't specify a different security group when you launch an instance, the instance is automatically associated with the appropriate default security group.

 A default security group is named default, and it has an ID assigned by AWS.
-These are the initial settings for the default security group:
+The following are the initial settings for each default security group:

-- Allow no inbound traffic (other than from instances with the same security group) - Allow all outbound traffic from the instance - · Allow all inbound and outbound traffic between instances with the same security group
+- · Allow inbound traffic only from other instances associated with the default security group - · Allow all outbound traffic from the instance